 Minor modes typically provide helpful functionality that isn’t specific to the major mode of the current buffer, but things you might need to customize your workflow or even change the display of things in Emacs.

-Try out hl-line-mode and global-hl-line-mode as an example of local and global minor modes!
+global-hl-line-mode as an example of local and global minor modes!

 Emacs is most efficient and productive when you focus on keyboard-based control.
 The key binding system in Emacs is one of the most flexible and customizable I’ve ever seen; once you start customizing Emacs’ bindings for your own personal workflow, you’ll see how limited other programs are by comparison.